 - Wireless devices, like phones, wireless routers, and printers are OK to use around scanners.
 They use radio signals on a completely different frequency from anything that will interfere with the MICR reader.

 - Magnetic interference will not cause problems with any part of the scanner other than the MICR read head.
-It does not affect the camera or other optics, so scanned images will come out looking perfectly normal.
+It does not affect the image sensor or other optics, so scanned images will come out looking perfectly normal.
 If you are experiencing issues with poor image quality, the problem is something else.

 Thanks for reading, and we hope we’ve been able to save at least a few readers the headache of dealing with a confusing problem to start the summer.